kaisewhite/auto-apply/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## API Documentation (Swagger)

+This project uses Swagger UI to document its API endpoints.

+To view the API documentation:

+1. Run the development server (`npm run dev`).
+2. Navigate to `/api-doc` in your browser (e.g., `http://localhost:3000/api-doc`).

+The Swagger specification is generated using `next-swagger-doc` and can be found at the `/api/doc` endpoint.
+# auto-apply